 Fl4k is a very viable option for solo play!
-With a selection from three trustworthy companions (Skag, Jabber, Spiderant), a constant pet by your side will lessen the aggro from large groups of enemies, taking most of the pressure off of you.
+With a selection from three trustworthy companions (Skag, Jabber, Spiderant, or Loader Bot), a constant pet by your side will lessen the aggro from large groups of enemies, taking most of the pressure off of you.

 Although this build heavily leans on offensive skills, few of Fl4k's skills in this build compensate for the lack of survival with tons of HP regeneration and aggro relief.
 When facing a troubling enemy, just use Fade Away and hold down the trigger.
 After using your action skill, you'll be able to regain it in no time with cooldown reduction skills.

 The following is the full build you will end up with, but it isn't how you should level it up initially.
 We've got a step-by-step guide below that features what skills you should have as you level your character!

 FL4K Leveling Build Guide

 I will show you the complete build focused on Fade Away action skill and makes for a great solo build that can solo the entire content with the right equipment.

 Early Game (Levels 2-16)